Criticism of Google: Ad blocking

+In September 2023, after a 4 month testing period, YouTube began implementing countermeasures to viewers using ad blockers software to watch videos on its platform.
+A popup message appeared warning that the user was breaching the terms of service, and may be blocked from accessing content after three videos unless they whitelisted the site, or purchased YouTube Premium.
+This sparked extreme controversy and backlash across the YouTube communities.
+In October 2023, privacy advocate Alexander Hanff filed a criminal complaint against YouTube under Irish jurisdiction due to its ad blocking detection script, which is believed to violate European Union privacy laws.
+In June 2024, YouTube began experimenting with server-side ad insertion, which consists of embedding ads directly into video streams, making automatic blocking significantly more difficult.

 In November 2023, YouTube users using various ad blockers in conjunction with the Firefox web browser have started reporting a delay of approximately 5 seconds before a video would start actually playing, which was further confirmed by the analysis of the source obfuscript for YouTube and then Google itself.
 Reportedly, changing the user agent string to Chromium/Google Chrome resolved the issue.
 This was at a time when Google had also announced that starting June 2024, Chrome would no longer run browser extensions that use Manifest Version 2 standard in favor of a new version which would severely limit the capabilities of ad blockers other than e.g. DNS blocklists using their hitherto standard solutions.

 Removal of YouTube dislikes

 In November 2021, YouTube rolled out an update to the website which prevented users from seeing how many dislikes a video had, with only the creator of the video being able to see.
 The decision was supposedly made to counteract "dislike-bombing", in which users make a coordinated effort to dislike a video en masse.
-This led to significant controversy, and the move was seen by many as undemocratic.
-Moreover, some users speculated that YouTube introduced the update to silence dissent among its users.
+The update received widespread criticism.
+For example, several tech commentators described the removal of the dislike count as undemocratic, and some speculated that YouTube introduced the update to silence dissent among its users.